 Navigation options need to have more space between them than any other text on the page, in order to help the viewer differentiate and understand the options the site has to offer.
 This is why on mobile sites, a slide-out menu, often stylized as a “hamburger”, is used to save space on the screen.
 The options are also typically listed vertically on mobile, to better fit the list of options of the screen.

 When browsing on mobile, it makes it easier for the user if the navigation links are on the same side as the "hamburger" icon.
 This way, their thumb is already by the links by the time the menu slides out.
 If the hamburger is on the top right of the page, and the nav links are on the left, the user will have to readjust how they are holding their phone just to choose a menu link.

 Feedback features give the user an idea of what they are actually doing on the site.
 For example, hovering your cursor over a button will cause the button to change color or change from an outline to a solid color.
 The issue with integrating hover features into mobile designs is that hover simply does not exist on mobile.
 Mobile users can tap to select, swipe to see additional content, or press and hold for more options, but there is no way to hover on mobile.
 With this in mind, features such as hovering have to be reworked entirely.
 The result is that any element that you would want immediately accessible to the user has to be already visible.

 Creating a quality mobile site is no longer optional for businesses, for mobile-friendly sites are ranked higher in searches (Search Engine Optimization) drawing more attention to your site.
-Strong mobile designs not only increase average time spent on your site, but also improves user experiences, giving you an advantage over competitors which can lead to an increase in sales.
+Strong mobile designs not only increase average time spent on your eCommerce store, but also improves user experiences, giving you an advantage over competitors which can lead to an increase in sales.